revbayes/revbayes.github.io/tutorials/tefbd/index.md

 creating a vector of constraints, and providing it along with the workspace FBD distribution to the constrained topology distribution.
-Here we use the stochastic assignment operator `~` to create a stochastic node for our constrai.e.
-FBD-tree variable (called `fbd_tree`).
+Here we use the stochastic assignment operator `~` to create a stochastic node for our constrained FBD tree variable (called `fbd_tree`).

 {{ fbdr_script | snippet:"block#","12" }}